Applications for Court approval

 Parties must comply with the requirements of Part 21.10 to ensure that the agreement terms are binding.
 If they do not do so the problem may not be immediately apparent but it may be possible, years after the event, for a then adult (and disgruntled!) beneficiary to revisit the terms agreed.
 Understandably, the consequences of unravelling possibly many years of transactions can be significant.

-Ashfords Disputed Wills, Trusts and Estates Team has extensive experience dealing with applications under CPR 21.10.
-If you would like further advice or assistance with such an application, or indeed on any will, inheritance or trust dispute, please contact our Disputed Wills, Trusts and Estates Team by telephone on +44 (0)1884 203 018 or FREEPHONE 0800 0931336, or by email firstname.lastname@example.org.
+Ashfords Disputed Wills and Trusts Team has extensive experience dealing with applications under CPR 21.10.
+If you would like further advice or assistance with such an application, or indeed on any will, inheritance or trust dispute, please contact our Disputed Wills and Trusts Team by telephone on +44 (0)1884 203 018 or FREEPHONE 0800 0931336, or by email firstname.lastname@example.org.